sriveer-me/feedback-app/README.md

 ## Feedback App Using Svelte

-This is my first attemp at using svelte, This project was done so as to get a first impression of the competencies of svelte.
+This is my first attempt at using svelte, This project was done so as to get a first impression of the competencies of Svelte.

 ## Table of contents